Michigan, native tribes reach new Great Lakes fishing deal - WHIZ News

 The Sault Ste.
 Marie Tribe of Chippewa Indians, which has joined the previous deals, hasn’t signed this one, Caroffino said.
 The tribe has filed a motion with U.S. District Judge Paul Maloney, who is overseeing the case, seeking the authority to regulate its own fishing.
 Officials from that tribe didn’t immediately respond Monday to messages seeking comment.

-Maloney has scheduled a conference for Friday to review where the case stands and consider the Saut tribe’s proposal.
+Maloney has scheduled a conference for Friday to review where the case stands and consider the Sault tribe’s proposal.

 The agreement, like its predecessors, sets zones where tribal fishing crews can operate and areas where commercial fishing is off limits.
 It deals with topics such as catch limits and which gear tribal operations can use.